Isle of Wight Railway: Brading Harbour Improvement Company

 Brading Harbour was located at Bembridge, a few miles from the village of Brading, and the harbour was doing good business.
-On 7 August 1874, the Brading Harbour Improvement Railway and Works Company obtained an authorising Act to build an embankment between St Helens and Bembridge, quays near St Helens Mill and a railway along the north edge of the harbour to join the short IoWR Brading wharf goods branch.
+On 7 August 1874, the Brading Harbour Improvement Railway and Works Company obtained an authorising act of Parliament, the Brading Harbour Improvement, Railway and Works Act 1874 (37 & 38 Vict. c. cxcv), to build an embankment between St Helens and Bembridge, quays near St Helens Mill and a railway along the north edge of the harbour to join the short IoWR Brading wharf goods branch.
 The authorised capital was £40,000.
 The company evidently found it difficult to raise the cash as the company was soon mortgaged to the House and Land Investment Trust Company Limited.
 The line appears to have opened for goods traffic on 29 August 1878, probably only between Brading IoWR and St Helens.

-Completion of the harbour barrier proved difficult, partly due to damage by storms, and a further Act had to be secured for an extension of time.
-This Act also permitted the company to operate steam vessels between Brading Harbour and mainland ports.
-By June 1881 the BHIR was in the hands of a Receiver.
+Completion of the harbour barrier proved difficult, partly due to damage by storms, and a further act of Parliament, the Brading Harbour Improvement, Railway and Works (Additional Powers) Act 1881 (44 & 45 Vict. c. xxiv), had to be secured for an extension of time.
+This act also permitted the company to operate steam vessels between Brading Harbour and mainland ports.
+By June 1881 the BHIR was in the hands of a receiver.
 That month a Sunday School excursion train took local children to Ryde; a temporary platform was erected.
 Now in serious financial difficulties, the BHIR gave notice that its goods service between St Helens and Brading would be discontinued; whether the IoWR immediately took over working the goods trains in 1881 is not clear.